 Using Innovation to Advance Ethical and Translational Brain Cancer Research

-The Fischell Department of Bioengineering (BIOE) is expanding its support for translational research through the Bioengineering Translational Initiative (BTI).
+The Fischell Department of Bioengineering (BIOE) is expanding its support for cutting-edge research through the Bioengineering Translational Initiative (BTI).
 The program provides seed funding that helps faculty take early-stage technologies out of traditional laboratory research and into real-world clinical testing, where hurdles often prevent promising projects from moving forward in pilot studies.
 Associate Professor Joe Huang’s work developing a new intraoperative photodynamic therapy for glioma was selected for support through the initiative, positioning his team to advance the treatment toward clinical evaluation.

 Glioblastoma is one of the most aggressive and lethal brain cancers diagnosed in adults.
 In the United States alone, approximately 14,000 new glioblastoma cases are reported each year, and even with surgery, chemotherapy, and radiation, the median survival remains less than 18 months.
 Surgeons can remove the primary tumor mass, but they cannot eliminate the microscopic cancer cells that infiltrate nearby healthy brain tissue.
 These residual cells are the source of recurrence of the cancer.